Japan and Porcupine Tree keyboardist Richard Barbieri releases 360° video for “Solar Sea” taken from his new studio album Planets + Persona – OUT NOW

 360° video producer Miles Skarin (www.crystalspotlight.com) explains the development process and techniques behind this stunning visual journey “Following the concept of Solar Sea and drawing on the album artwork, we created dramatic environments which showcase the variety and possibility of distant planets and star systems.
 We wanted to create visually intricate scenes – large planets colliding, ice crystals spanning across a hollow comet and even a volcanic asteroid spewing molten lava into space.
 These scenes were created in Maxon’s Cinema 4D by building the individual objects required for each scene and placing them in 3D space.
 To render the scenes, we used Video Copilot’s Element 3D, which allowed us to add materials and lighting.
 We then animated a path for the camera to follow which would become our 360 degree viewpoint.
 The scenes were set up for 360 VR using Mettle’s Skybox plugin.
 These tools and plugins were all brought together using Adobe After Effects and Premiere Pro, which create a very solid pipeline for 360 VR video production.

-Japan and Porcupine Tree keyboardist Richard Barbieri set to release new studio album Planets + Persona via Kscope on 3rd March 2017
+Japan and Porcupine Tree keyboardist Richard Barbieri releases third solo studio album Planets + Persona via Kscope

-Watch the album teaser with clips from all seven tracks above
+Watch the album teaser with clips from all seven tracks below

 For live dates and tour poster, see below